All Episodes

 Look at how many crimes have been broken.

-It's and this is what the Department of Justice, they have to answer to that.
+And this is what the Department of Justice, they have to answer to that.

-Everybody who signed that letter, if they're still holding a clearance, a lot of them are.
+Everybody who signed that letter, if they're still holding a clearance.

 Because as you know, you can't use your clearance for political purposes.

-And clearly that's what that's what happened.
+And clearly, that's what happened.

-I mean, these guys are not stupid cash.
+I mean, these guys are not stupid, Cash.

-You know damn well, those people that signed that letter knew that that was not Russian disinformation.
+You know damn well those people that signed that letter knew that that was not Russian disinformation.

-But there had, you know, the who didn't really know that okay, I'm just gonna sign it, but there had to be some of those people that were in the lead of that that were concocting essentially a disinformation op using our nation's intelligence apparatus.
+But there had to be some of those people that were in the lead of that that were concocting essentially a disinformation op using our nation's intelligence apparatus.

 Wow.

-So I've really never heard of anyone take this Brit large approach on Capitol Hill for Select Committee.
+So I've really never heard of anyone take this Brit Large approach on Capitol Hill for select committee.

-So those clearances can actually be revoked if it's found out that they committed uh a fraud or broke the NDAs that they signed.
+So those clearances can actually be revoked if it's found out that they committed a fraud or broke the NDAs that they signed.

 So I think that's a great point that no one's talking about.